Earl E. Thorpe

-Earlie Endris Thorpe (November 9, 1924 - January 30, 1989) was a professor of history, an author, and clergyman in the United States.
-He lived in Durham, North Carolina and was a professor at North Carolina Central University for about 27 years.
+Earlie Endris Thorpe (November 9, 1924 – January 30, 1989) was a professor of history, an author, and clergyman in the United States.
+He lived in Durham, North Carolina and was a professor at North Carolina Central University for 27 years.
 Duke University has a collection of his papers and correspondence.

+Thorpe served in Italy during World War II.
+He earned bachelor's and master's degrees in history from North Carolina College for Negroes.
+He earned a Ph.D. in History from Ohio State University in 1953.

-He and his wife, Martha Vivian Branc, had two daughters: Rita Harrington and Gloria Earl.
+He and his wife, Martha Vivian Branch, had two daughters: Rita Harrington and Gloria Earl.

 Legacy

-Marcus P. Nevius delivered the 30th Annual Earl E. Thorpe Memorial Lecture at North Carolina Central University in 2020.
+Marcus P. Nevius delivered the 30th Annual Earlie E. Thorpe Memorial Lecture at North Carolina Central University in 2020.